Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

   include figure
   image_path="/assets/images/posts/mr_robot/rev_shell_upload.jpg"
   alt="Uploading reverse shell"
-  caption="Editing the contact form plugin allows us to append our PHP code; note that our shell starts at the highlighted comment; be careful about opening and closing php tag duplicaiton.
+  caption="Editing the contact form plugin allows us to append our PHP code; note that our shell starts at the highlighted comment; be careful about opening and closing php tag duplication.
 Once you hit the 'update' button (highlighted red), you'll see a banner appear at the top (also highlighted) to let you know you've been successful."
 %}

 When I activate the plugin , I get an interesting plugin error: